tlj/graft.nvim/README.md

 - `name`: Plugin name if different from repo name
 - `dir`: Directory name if different from repo name
+- `branch`: The branch or tag to follow (follows default branch if empty)
 - `settings`: Table passed to plugin's setup() function
 - `requires`: Dependencies to load before this plugin
 - `cmds`: List of commands that trigger lazy loading